The Ultimate Gitleaks Guide

 When asking for help, be sure to provide:

-• The Gitleaks version you are using.
+• The Gitleaks version you are using (gitleaks version).

 • Your operating system.